writegeist/GitHub-Workflow-Guide/Getting_Started_with_Git.md

 ### Step 2: Configure Git
 After installing Git, you'll need to configure it with your username and email address.
 Open a terminal or command prompt and run the following commands:

-'git config --global user.name "Your Name" git config --global user.email "your.email@example.com"'
+`git config --global user.name "Your Name" git config --global user.email "your.email@example.com"`

 This information will be included in your commits and help identify changes made by you.

 ### Step 3: Verify Installation
 To verify that Git is installed correctly, run the following command:

-'git --version'
+`git --version`

 If Git is installed, this command displays the installed version.